Seiko Hashimoto takes over as Tokyo Olympic president - WHIZ News

 Essentially, he said women talk too much.

-“Now I’m here to return what I owe as an athlete and to return back what I received,”she told the board, speaking through an interpreter in Japanese.
+“Now I’m here to return what I owe as an athlete and to return back what I received,” Hashimoto told the board, according to an interpreter.

 Hashimoto had been serving as the Olympic minister in the cabinet of Prime Minister Yoshihide Suga.
 She also held a portfolio dealing with gender equality and women’s empowerment.
 She said she would be replaced as Olympic minister by Tamayo Marukawa.

 The new president is tied to the Olympics in many ways.
-She was born in Hokkaido in northern Japan just five days before the opening ceremony of the 1964 Tokyo Olympics.
-Her name “Seiko” comes from “seika,”which translates as Olympic flame in English.
+She was born in Hokkaido in northern Japan just five days before the opening ceremony of the 1964 Tokyo Games.
+Her name “Seiko” comes from “seika,” which translates as Olympic flame in English.

 According to widely circulated reports in Japan, Hashimoto was reluctant to take the job and was one of three final candidates considered by a selection committee headed by 85-year-old Fujio Mitarai of the camera company Canon.